LaussenLabs/atriumdb/sdk/docs/source/tutorial.rst

 Comprehensive Tutorial
 ################################################################################

-In this tutorial, we will walk you through the process of creating a dataset, inserting new data, and querying that data using the AtriumSDK library.
-We will use the provided example to read data from the MIT-BIH Arrhythmia Database and store it in our dataset.
+In this tutorial, we will walk you through the process of creating a dataset, inserting new data, and querying that data using the atriumdb library.
+In this example we will pull data from the MIT-BIH Arrhythmia Database and store it in our dataset.

 Prerequisites
 -------------